Nina Stojanović: 2016: WTA Tour debut

-2017: Doubles - three WTA finals, Grand Slam and top 100 debut
+2017: Three career doubles finals, major and top 100 debuts

 In January, Stojanović recorded her first WTA Tour main-draw wins as a qualifier at the Shenzhen Open, defeating fifth seed and world No. 28 Tímea Babos in the first round and Ons Jabeur in the second round, before losing to world No. 52 and eventual champion, Kateřina Siniaková, in the quarterfinals.
-Later, she reached the quarterfinal of the $60K Kültürpark Cup and semifinal of the $60K Suzhou Ladies Open.
+Later, she reached the quarterfinal of the $60k Kültürpark Cup and semifinal of the $60k Suzhou Ladies Open.
 She failed to reach main-draw at the all four majors, losing in qualifyings.

 More success came in doubles.
-That year, she reached three WTA finals in doubles with three different partners, losing each time.
+That year, she reached three WTA Tour finals in doubles with three different partners, losing each time.
 First, she entered final of the Morocco Open in May with Maryna Zanevska, then at the Swiss Open in July with Viktorija Golubic and finally at the Tianjin Open in October with Dalila Jakupović.
 She also reached semifinals at the Hungarian Ladies Open, the Monterrey Open and Copa Colsanitas.
-At the French Open, she made her Grand Slam main-draw debut, but lost in the first round.
+At the French Open, she made her major main-draw debut, but lost in the first round.
 She entered the top 100 in doubles in May, for the first time.

-2018: Top 50 in doubles, struggling with form and injury
+2018: Top 50 in doubles

 Stojanović performed better on the ITF Women's Circuit than on WTA Tour.
-In May, she reached quarterfinals of the $100K Khimki event, losing there to Vitalia Diatchenko.
-Soon after that, she won the $60K Baotou tournament, defeating Xu Shilin in the final.
+In May, she reached quarterfinals of the $100k Khimki event, losing there to Vitalia Diatchenko.
+Soon after that, she won the $60k Baotou tournament, defeating Xu Shilin in the final.
 She did not drop a single set during the tournament.
-She followed this with the quarterfinal of the $60K Hódmezővásárhely Ladies Open, where she lost to Irina Khromacheva.
-In September, she reached another ITF quarterfinal, at the $60K Open de Valencia, where she lost to Paula Badosa.
-By the end of the year, she finished runner-up at two $25K events.
+She followed this with the quarterfinal of the $60k Hódmezővásárhely Ladies Open, where she lost to Irina Khromacheva.
+In September, she reached another ITF quarterfinal, at the $60k Open de Valencia, where she lost to Paula Badosa.
+By the end of the year, she finished runner-up at two $25k events.
 In the late season, she got injured and was out of the tennis for some time.

 In doubles, she reached the third round of the Australian Open alongside Viktorija Golubic.
 It was the first time that she reached third round of a major.
 At the Hungarian Ladies Open in February, she reached semifinals alongside Anastasiya Komardina.
-In July, she won the $80K Prague, partnering Cornelia Lister.
-In September, she won the $60K Open de Valencia alongside Irina Khromacheva.
-During the year, she also reached semifinals of the $60K Burnie International and $100K ITF Khimki, as well as finals of the $60K Hódmezővásárhely Open and $60K Reinert Open.
+In July, she won the $80k Prague Open, partnering Cornelia Lister.
+In September, she won the $60k Open de Valencia alongside Irina Khromacheva.
+During the year, she also reached semifinals of the $60k Burnie International and $100k Khimki Cup, as well as finals of the $60k Hódmezővásárhely Open and $60k Reinert Open.
 In February, she debuted in the top 50 in doubles.